dpardes/laptop/README.md

 * [Homebrew] for managing operating system libraries
 * [Bash Completion] for typing faster
+* [Term] for controlling tabs from the command line
 * [Git] for version control
 * [Heroku Toolbelt] for interacting with the Heroku API
 * [Postgres] for storing relational data